 Photo credit: Cardboard Folk on Instagram

 Toucans are such cute birds.
 So, why not create a few of them?
 If your kids are getting bored at home… this is the perfect little cardboard craft activity!
-Once you’re done they would also but a fun decoration for their room!
+Once you’re done they would go also buy a fun decoration for their room!

 Related Craft Post: Toilet Paper Tube Craft Ideas